saalfeldlab/n5-spark/README.md

 Generates a scale pyramid:

 * <b>N-dimensional scale pyramid</b>: generates a scale pyramid with given factors.
-The downsampling factors parameter specifies relative scaling between any two consecutive scale levels in the output scale pyramid.
+The downsampling factors parameter specifies relative scaling between any two consecutive scale levels in the output scale pyramid, and is formatted as a comma-separated list, for example, `2,2,2`.
   <details>
   <summary><b>Run on Janelia cluster</b></summary>